Mako Shark Fishing

 a sport fish.
 Most mako sharks are now taken as a bycatch while targeting other species.
 Reported

-Fishing Council have reported landing 24 mako sharks in 2013–14.
-In addition recreational
+Fishing Council has reported landing 24 mako sharks in 2013–14.
+In addition, recreational

 fishers tag and release 300 to 530 mako sharks per season.
 Using NZ Sports Fishing Council